Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Detectability for GW-triggered Target-of-opportunity Observations

 As Advanced LIGO and Virgo will upgrade while additional interferometers (KAGRA and LIGO-India) come online in the future, the detection horizon would be several hundred Mpc for BNS and BH--NS mergers with the localization accuracy reaching to $\sim{10}\,{\rm deg}^2$ by a network of these 2nd GW detectors \citep{abbott2018prospects}.
-In contrast, higher localization accuracy would be obtained by networking of 3rd generation GW detectors.
-For example, a network of three or four 3rd generation detectors can improve sky localization for most of BNS or BH--NS mergers to be smaller than $\sim1\,{\rm deg}^2$ up to $z\sim 0.5$ or $\sim10\,{\rm deg}^2$ up to $z\sim 2$ \citep{zhao2018,chan2018,hall2019,maggiore2020}.
-In these regimes, present and future wide-field-of-view survey projects can be able to cover sky localization given by GW detections in few pointings and achieve deep detection depths with relatively short exposure integration times.
-The detection of GW170817/AT\,2017gfo was made in an $i$-band filter and confirmed by larger telescopes \citep{coulter2017}.
+In contrast, higher localization accuracy would be obtained by networking of 3rd generation GW detectors \citep{zhao2018,chan2018,hall2019,maggiore2020}.
+In these regimes, present and future wide-field-of-view survey projects {can be able to cover the sky localization} given by GW detections in few pointings and achieve deep detection depths with relatively short exposure integration times.
+The detection of GW170817/AT\,2017gfo was {made in a $i$-band filter} and subsequently confirmed by larger telescopes \citep{coulter2017}.
 Similar to this case, we assume that one can use only one filter to make follow-up searches after GW triggers.
 With quick response times of GW events follow-up observations, we also assume that the survey telescopes would not miss the peaks of kilonovae in each band.
-Therefore, by assuming that all GW detectors in each era can operate normally, for a given $X$-band limiting magnitude $m_{X,{\rm limit}}$, the detection rates for target-of-opportunity observations can be expressed as
+Therefore, by assuming that all GW detectors in each era can operate normally {(i.e., the most optimal situation for different generation detector networks)}, for a given $X$-band limiting magnitude $m_{X,{\rm limit}}$, the detection rates for target-of-opportunity observations can be expressed as